Man on phone getting mortgage pre-approval.

 What Is A Mortgage Preapproval Letter?

-Once approved, your lender will give you a preapproval letter, which lists your mortgage amount, interest rate and any additional details about the loan.
+Once you’re preapproved, your lender will give you a preapproval letter stating how much you should be able to spend on a home purchase based on the lender’s review of your financial standing.
 The letter is vital for a few reasons.
-First, real estate agents usually ask to see your preapproval letter before they show you houses.
-Knowing that you’re preapproved will help your agent understand your budget and assure them that you’re serious about buying a house.
+First, real estate agents usually ask to see your preapproval letter before they will show you houses.
+Knowing that you’re preapproved will help your agent understand your budget and assure them that you’re capable of buying a house.

-How Long Does A Mortgage Preapproval Letter Last?
+How Long Is A Mortgage Preapproval Good For?

-How long a mortgage preapproval is good for can vary depending on your lender.
-In most cases, it’s valid for around 60 – 90 days.
+In most cases, mortgage preapproval is valid for around 60 – 90 days.
 Your financial situation can change substantially within a few months, and many lenders require you to get preapproved again if you’ve gone beyond the 90-day mark.

-It can, however, be a good thing for a borrower’s financial situation to change.
-For example, upon your first preapproval, you may learn that you have a low credit score.
-If you lower your debt-to-income (DTI) ratio and take other steps toward repairing your credit score, you could receive a lower rate on your next mortgage preapproval.
+It’s not always bad, though, if a borrower’s financial situation changes from when they were first preapproved.
+For example, upon your first preapproval, you may learn that you have a less-than-ideal credit score.
+If you lower your debt-to-income ratio (DTI) and take other steps toward improving your credit score, you could be preapproved for a larger amount the second time around.

-Some borrowers’ financial situations don’t change, but they haven’t purchased a house, so their mortgage preapproval expires.
-They’ll still need to get a new preapproval letter.
-If your letter has expired, you’ll have to find a new lender or reapply to the same one.
+If your preapproval letter has expired, you’ll have to find a new lender or reapply for preapproval with the same one.

 How Many Preapproval Letters Should You Get?

 While you can get multiple preapproval letters, it can hurt your credit if you don’t have your credit pulls done during a 2-week period.
-Since lenders run a credit check to make a letter, it creates a hard inquiry on your credit report.
-A hard inquiry can decrease your credit score by several points, and too many inquiries can be a red flag to future lenders.
+Since lenders run a credit check before issuing a preapproval, it leaves a hard inquiry on your credit report.
+A hard inquiry can decrease your credit score by several points, and too many inquiries can be a red flag to lenders.

 Get approved to see what you can afford.